 Material: Item such as a file cabinet, furnishing, trash/recycling container, construction material.

 Mechanical Room: Machine rooms, boiler rooms, electrical vaults, electrical closets, air-handler rooms, and the like.

 Service Aisle Way: An aisle way designed and dedicated for the placement of equipment and supplies to support building operations.
 Service aisle ways are physically separated from public corridors and not designed for public use or egress routes.

 Items stored in violation of this policy will be tagged.
 If the owner can be identified, the owner will be notified.
-Otherwise, the building manager or head of department will be notified.
+Otherwise, the building manager or unit head will be notified.
 Items will be removed at the discretion of the inspectors (INLOCC or EHSM): immediately if circumstances so dictate, but in no more than 30 days.
 There is no guarantee that removed items will be stored for recovery by the owner.
 Repeated violations will be reported to the dean or vice president supervising the area.